 Increases or decreases in fair value of the derivative liability is included as a component of total other (expenses) income in the accompanying consolidated statements of operations and comprehensive loss.
-The change to the derivative liability for the embedded conversion option resulted in a decrease of \$600,749 in the derivative liability and the corresponding increase in other income as a gain for the year ended December 31, 2022.
-There was no derivative liability in the year ended December 31, 2021.
+The changes to the derivative liability resulted in a decrease of \$188,374 in the derivative liability and the corresponding increase in other income as a gain for the year ended December 31, 2023.